Trump blames Puerto Ricans for slow hurricane response

 Outside of San Juan, there were few signs of federal workers in their localities and mayors outside San Juan have told local media aid was not making its way to them.

-Asked why there were not more workers spread around the island, FEMA Administrator Brock Long grew defensive, saying media needed to "start focussing on the progress that has been made."
+Asked why there were not more workers spread around the island, FEMA Administrator Brock Long grew defensive, saying media needed to "start focusing on the progress that has been made."

 "Hang on, my mission is way more difficult than trying to get to one area," Long said on CNN, saying the agency had set up hubs around the island, and that Mayor Cruz needed to "get plugged in to what's going on" in the response.